labyrinthinesecurity/silhouette/README.md

 ## introduction

-Silhouette runs through all your SPNs and groups them by similarity into cluster.
+Silhouette runs through all your SPNs and groups them by similarity into clusters.
 This grouping is performed using machine learning.

 Then, within each cluster, it pulls the actual Azure RBAC permissions of all SPNs from Azure Entra and compares them to Azure Activity logs.

-For each cluster, Silhouette provide 3 keys scores calculated from a distance function called the Silhouette metrics:
+From that analysis, Silhouette provide 3 per-cluster indicators:
 - Desired score (blue): a numerical representation of the RBAC privileges required for the cluster to run without incident, based on "ground truth" observations (Azure Activity Logs)
 - Outer score (orange): a numerical representation of the RBAC privileges directly or indirectly (through group membership) granted to the SPNs in the cluster
 - De-escalation reward (green): the difference between the two scores.

+These indicators are generated with the help of a new distance metric called the *silhouette metric*.

 <img src="https://github.com/labyrinthinesecurity/silhouette/blob/main/sil.PNG" width="50%">